maziac/DeZog/design/DeZogProtocol.md

 ## History

 ### 1.7.0 (planned for DeZog 1.6)
-- TODO: New command (or extend CMD_INIT) to get the machine type or slot/bank config (ZX48, ZX128, ZXNEXT)
+- TODO: New command (or extend CMD_INIT) to get the machine type and/or slot/bank config (ZX48, ZX128, ZXNEXT)
 - TODO: Return the slots on each getRegisters command.
 - TODO: Notification: Return the long break address (or the slots).
+- TODO: Extend CMD_WRITE_BANK to write 16K banks.

 ### 1.6.0